odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

         title: Varanasi
         content: >-
-          Today, you have a flight to Varanasi, one of the most important places for Hindus: it's believed that anyone who dies here will be liberated from the cycle of reincarnation, and bathing in the Ganges River is said to cleanse away all sins.
+          Today, you have a flight to Varanasi, one of the most important places for Hindus: it’s believed that anyone who dies here will be liberated from the cycle of reincarnation, and bathing in the Ganges River is said to cleanse away all sins.